 This project in photos

-With an estimated annual production of over 1,000 MWh, this installation is designed to cover a significant share of the aquatic center’s energy needs.
+With an estimated annual production of more than 1 200 MWh, this installation is designed to cover a significant proportion of the aquatic centre’s energy needs.
+In all, this will mean :

-✅ 340,000 kWh of electricity generated by the photovoltaic side of the panels, supplying a large portion of the shared infrastructure at AdO Arena and the nearby Amalie Skram High School.
+✅ 340 000 kWh of electricity will be generated whereof 68 000 kWh by the solar hybrid panels, which will largely supply the shared infrastructure of the AdO Arena and the nearby Amalie Skram secondary school.

-Overall, this system will reduce CO₂ emissions by several hundred tons annually, significantly cutting dependence on fossil fuels.
+In all, this will reduce CO₂ emissions by several hundred tonnes each year, significantly reducing dependence on thermal energy from combustion.

-For context, before the installation, AdO Arena consumed 2.9 GWh of heating annually.
-Thanks to this system, it can reduce this consumption by nearly 25%, leading to substantial financial savings and a significant reduction in its carbon footprint.
+By way of comparison, the AdO Arena consumed 3.3 million kWh of heating per year.
+Thanks to this installation, it will be able to reduce this district heating consumption by around 36%.
+A substantial financial saving and a significant reduction in its carbon footprint!

-This project is yet another confirmation of the reliability and performance of Dualsun’s solutions on an international scale.
-With Dualsun Nordics, our Swedish office, we demonstrate that our hybrid solar technology is perfectly suited to the climatic and energy demands of Nordic countries.
+This project also confirms the reliability and performance of Dualsun solutions on an international scale.
+Through Dualsun Nordics, our office in Sweden, we are demonstrating that our hybrid solar technology meets the climatic and energy requirements of the Nordic countries.
+By teaming up with local players such as Straume Elektriske and InFluit, we are guaranteeing highly relevant solutions.

-The AdO Arena is now a benchmark for public swimming pools, proving that aquatic centers can be key players in the energy transition.
-With 1 million kWh produced on-site every year, this project illustrates how hybrid solar technology can massively reduce both energy costs and the environmental impact of energy-intensive buildings.
+The AdO Arena has become a benchmark for community swimming pools, proving that aquatic centres can be real players in the energy transition.
+With 1.2 million kWh produced on site each year, this project illustrates how hybrid solar technologies can massively reduce the energy costs and environmental impact of energy-intensive buildings.

 ➡️ Other large-scale pool heating projects have also been implemented in France and Australia, including: